rontieu/Multicast/README.md

 # Multicast

+Java Application that multicasts messages from a source to multiple receivers.

-Application reads an input file in the format of:
+Program reads an input file in the format of:

 7   //Number of Nodes
 5 0 10.1.1.5    //NodeNumber,  0-Source 1-Sender 2-Receiver,  IP-Address